 Look through the following photographs for a moment.
 What inspires your creativity?
 Is it color?
 Paper?
 Gardening?
 Sewing?
 Painting?

-You can inspire your children ‘s creativity with a Creative Energy Play Day!
+How you can inspire your children's creativity with a Creative Energy Play Day!

 Purchase or gather as many Art supplies as you can.
 If you are a visual person, or have visually stipulated children think about how you display your supplies.